Azure/cortana-intelligence-population-health-management/README.md

 This solution package contains materials to help both technical and business audiences understand our Population Health Management solution for health care built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

-## Business Audiences

-In this repository you will find a folder labeled [*Solution Overview for Business Audiences*](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/SolutionOverviewforBusinessAudiences) which contains a presentation covering this solution and the benefits of using the Cortana Intelligence Suite.

-For more information on how to tailor Cortana Intelligence to your needs, [connect with one of our partners](http://aka.ms/CISFindPartner).

 ## Technical Audiences